dart-h-vader/TrinamiX-DungeonHero/README.md

 Hope you have fun playing the game similar to what I had while building it.

+## Starting the game
+1. Ensure you have `python3` installed on your machine. `Python3` comes pre-installed on Linux and Mac.
+For windows, please take a look [here]( https://phoenixnap.com/kb/how-to-install-python-3-windows)
+2. Clone the repository or download the `main` branch
+3. From the downloaded directory, exectue `python3 Game.py`

 ## Technical Notes
 1. The game is tested using the happy path and not so happy path